OCHA-DAP/gghdx/README.md

 The package is designed so the user just has to run `gghdx()` once a session and mainly forget about it.
-This will automatically set your ggplot2 defaults to use the HDX theme, palettes, fonts, and more.
+This will automatically set your ggplot2 to use the HDX theme, palettes, fonts, and more by default.
 If you want more control or want to better understand how the package works, please see the details below!

 ### Using the theme